iritikrajput/AndroNet/README.md

 ---

 <p align="center">
-  <strong>Made By Team-CipherSEC for the cybersecurity community</strong>
+  <strong>Made By Team CipherSec for the cybersecurity community</strong>
 </p>